Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Improved - Player: improved mechanics of switching between single-video player and replay watcher.
     Improved - Player: menus to open replay folder observers on configured capture folders.
     Improved - Player: replay folders support target folders with variables.
-    Improved - Player: when picking a folder to observe it is automatically added as a capture folder.
+    Improved - Player: when picking a folder for replay observer, it is automatically added as a capture folder.
     Improved - Player: continue playback after a jump if we were playing.
     Improved - Annotations: new menus to manage annotations (unload, save as default, reload).
     Improved - Annotations: default KVA paths can use custom variables.